NFL Rumors: Odell Beckham Jr. Could Miss Significant Time After Suffering ‘Major’ Knee Injury

 “Go be great,” Beckham told his quarterback.

-He responded, completing 21 of his final 22 passes after going 0-for-5 to start the contest.
+He responded, completing 21 of his final 22 passes after going 0-for-5 to start the game.
 He would go on to throw the go-ahead touchdown with 11 seconds remaining.

-The Browns are expected to get a better indication of the extent of Beckham’s ailment on Monday.
+The Browns are expected to get a better indication of the extent of Beckham’s injury on Monday.